Below are detailed reviews of each product we tested, in ranked order.

 7. Comic AI: Long-form comics in manga, American, or manhua styles

 Comic AI scored 7.0/10.
 Its distinguishing feature is the daily credit system: 100 credits refresh every day instead of monthly, preventing mid-project credit exhaustion.
-The platform supports three regional styles — Japanese manga, American comics, and Chinese manhua — with long-form comics explicitly supported.
-Limitations: 10 styles and 5 layout templates are fewer than competitors, and there's no per-panel editing.
+The platform supports three regional traditions — Japanese manga, American comics, and Chinese manhua — with 50+ style presets across them, and long-form comics are explicitly supported.
+Limitations: only 5 layout templates, and there's no per-panel editing after generation.

 Pros